-- (k) Probation shall not be granted to, nor shall the execution of, or imposition of sentence be suspended for, any person who is convicted of a violent felony, as defined in subdivision (c) of Section 667.5, or a serious felony, as defined in subdivision (c) of Section 1192.7, and who was on probation for a felony offense at the time of the commission of the new felony offense. - SEC.
-2. Section 1209.5 of the Penal Code is amended to read: 1209.5. (a) Notwithstanding any other provision of law, any a person-convicted of an infraction described in paragraph (1), (2), or (3) of subdivision (b) may, upon a showing that payment of part or all of the total fine or civil assessment would pose a hardship on the defendant or his or her family, be sentenced to perform community service in lieu of part or all of the total fine or civil assessment that would otherwise be imposed.
-The defendant shall perform community service in the defendant's county of residence at the hourly rate applicable to community service work performed by criminal defendants.
-For
+(k) Probation shall not be granted to, nor shall the execution of, or imposition of sentence be suspended for, any person who is convicted of a violent felony, as defined in subdivision (c) of Section 667.5, or a serious felony, as defined in subdivision (c) of Section 1192.7, and who was on probation for a felony offense at the time of the commission of the new felony offense.

+SEC.
+3. Section 1209.5 of the Penal Code is amended to read: 1209.5. (a) Notwithstanding any other law, a person described in paragraph (1), (2), or (3) of subdivision (b) may, upon a showing that payment of part or all of the total fine or civil assessment would pose a hardship on the defendant or his or her family, be sentenced to perform community service in lieu of part or all of the total fine or civil assessment that would otherwise be imposed.

+The defendant shall perform community service in the defendant's county of residence, or another county in this state chosen by the defendant, at the hourly rate applicable to community service work performed by criminal defendants.